-Over the past year, the Tribunal has been able to reduce the average age of cases at disposal.
-The Tribunal has taken particular care to ensure that all new cases are assigned a date for a Directions Telephone Conference immediately upon receipt by the Tribunal, that a hearing date is set for the earliest available date, and that the Tribunal's decisions are issued within as short a time as is practicable.
+As was reported in my 2017/2018 Annual Report, the Tribunal has continued to reduce the average age of cases at disposal.
+All new cases are assigned a date for a Directions Telephone Conference immediately upon receipt by the Tribunal, a hearing date is set for the earliest available date, and that the Tribunal's decisions are issued within as short a time as is practicable.
 That said, there will always be cases that present particular difficulties in disposal.